tapper/Tapper-autoreport/autoreport-manual.md

 the script if the requirement is not fulfilled.
 Use this to allow the script to run everywhere without polluting results with false negatives.

+#### require_ok ARG1 "some description"

+Evaluates the first argument with Shell boolean semantics (0 is true) and appends a corresponding TAP line.

+If it reports "not ok" the script gracefully exits.

 #### require_amd_family_range [ MIN [ MAX ] ]